pearhk/SteamBot-Idle/README.md

 ## Basic Info

-This branch **(Idle-Trader)** is designed to automatically collect items from alternate accounts and optionally craft all weapons for easy use.
-Setup is easy, just follow all instructions for Jessecar96's Steambot, then change your settings file accordingly.
+This repository is a fork of Jessecar96/SteamBot that is designed to automatically collect items from alternate accounts and optionally craft all weapons for easy use.
+Setup is easy, just follow all instructions for Jessecar96's Steambot (original info below), then change your settings file accordingly.
 The settings-template+info.json file in Bin/Debug provides additional information about each setting.

 Basic setup of your accounts require you to have an idle "hub" account which receives items from all other idling accounts.
 This "hub" will use **ReceivingUserHandler**, while the other idles will use **GivingUserHandler**.